Welcome to the Cain Lab!

 Here in the Cain Lab, we are trying to understand how and why animals are so varied in their behaviour and appearance.
 We are particularly interested in sex differences and

 females that are colourful, aggressive or sing complex songs.
+We're also interested in how and why these complex traits evolve.

 We use an integrative approach, incorporating tools from the behaviour, physiology,